ihor-delta/delta/APPS.md

 - social games structure of messaging is disabled
 - available for representatives of mankind from the age of 16
 - interaction with @CI mechanisms for personal interests or interests of small group of people is disabled except if interaction is organised according to the Freedoms
-- using mecanisms of @CI as messanger available under the principle of *conscious* messaging where all the messages are private with an opportunity to make joint chats (send private messages for other representatives)
+- using mecanisms of @CI as messanger available under the principle of *conscious* messaging where all the messages are private
+- joint chats for groups only
 - *Subconscious* messaging is disabled
 - voice messages/movements messages/state messages and atmosphere messages (except of @CI for atmosphere messages) through @CI mecanisms are disabled
 - messages with explaining of situation is allowed under the condition of forming it by @CI mechanisms according to priorities of the Freedoms